-Sue van den Heever is a Monfort Professor of Atmospheric Science at Colorado State University.
+Sue van den Heever is a University Distinguished Professor of Atmospheric Science at Colorado State University.
 She joined the CSU faculty in 2008 after obtaining her B.S.
 (Honors) in Mathematics and Physical Geography from the University of the Witwatersrand in Johannesburg, South Africa, her Ph.D. in Atmospheric Science from CSU, and spending several years as a research scientist.
-Professor van den Heever's research is focused on cloud processes, specifically the microphysical and dynamical characteristics of deep convective cloud systems, aerosol-cloud feedbacks, and the representation of these processes in numerical models.
+Professor van den Heever's research and associated publications are focused on cloud processes, specifically the microphysical and dynamical characteristics of deep convective cloud systems, aerosol-cloud feedbacks, and the representation of these processes in numerical models.

 Ph.D., Atmospheric Science, Colorado State University, Fort Collins, CO, 2001